risk-first/website/menagerie/Complexity-Risk.md

 Starting a new project is always easier than continuing an existing one.
 And, more exciting.

 uSers and data add to complexity risk, especially hetrogenous requirements from lots of different users - should you add users like this?

-Inertia

-- You could describe complexity risk as inertia.
-- If you're carrying a lot of complexity, it makes the project _hard to change_.
-- If you're _scared of making changes_ it's _hard to change_.

 Testing and Code coverage (and compilation) _mitigate_ inertia, because it gives you the confidence to make change without having the entire project in your head.